Odakyu 20000 series RSE: Interior

 Standard-class seating was arranged 2+2 abreast with a seat pitch of 1000 mm.
 The "Super seating" on the upper decks of cars 3 and 4 was arranged 2+1 abreast with a seat pitch of 1100 mm.
+These were also marked as Green cars when operating on JR lines.
 All passenger saloons were designated no-smoking. cars 2 and 6 were equipped with toilets.